sharmaprishita10/WisdomWeb/README.md

 ### Description

-This project involves building an online encyclopedia where each entry is stored as a Markdown file.
+This project is an online encyclopedia where each entry is stored as a Markdown file.
 Users can navigate between entry pages, create new entries, edit existing ones, search for entries, and access a random entry.
 The content written in Markdown is converted to HTML for display, making it easier to write and manage entries.

 ### Getting Started